-This is achieved with high repetition muscle contraction under low loading i.e. by slow steady running or cycling, swimming, circuit training.
+This involves high repetition muscle contraction under low loading i.e. by slow steady running or cycling, swimming, circuit training.
 The changes that occur include:

-Increased endurance occurs only in the muscles used in the exercise so is specific to the activity and the muscles used and there is no cross benefit to other muscle groups.
+Increased endurance is specific only to the muscles used in the exercise / activity and there is no cross benefit to other muscle groups.
 Back to Top

 Muscle Endurance Training

 To improve endurance it is necessary to improve the efficiency of the aerobic energy pathways for fuelling the muscle.
-This is measured by VO2max - the maximal rate at which O2 can be consumed which will increase with training.
-It can be measured by using Heart Rate (HR) at given exercise intensities.
+This is measured by VO2max - the maximal rate at which O2 can be consumed + increases with training.
+It can be measured by using Heart Rate (HR) at a given exercise intensities.